This review of “Encounter” was first published on Sept. 10 after its premiere at TIFF 2021.

-British director Michael Pearce has come up with a bold and nervy puzzle in “Encounter,“ a sci-fi/character study hybrid that premiered at Telluride last week and came to the Toronto International Film Festival on Friday.
+British director Michael Pearce has come up with a bold and nervy puzzle in “Encounter,“ a sci-fi/character study hybrid that premiered at Telluride and came to the Toronto International Film Festival in September.
 But he spends too much time keeping his audience off-balance and not enough time coming up with a satisfying answer to what the movie should be; for a film that bobs and weaves and goes all over the place, “Encounter” is curiously flat.

 As an ex-Marine who fashions himself as the Kevin McCarthy character in “Invasion of the Body Snatchers” (i.e., he sees the alien invasion that nobody else can), Riz Ahmed gives it his all – and as more substantial movies like “Sound of Metal” have shown, few actors can put across hair-trigger volatility and deep wounds the way Ahmed can.

 And at first, the Amazon movie seems to be on his side: It opens, after all, with an object hurtling through the atmosphere and to the ground in a forest, where it’s set upon by bugs who feast on it and then on people, transferring their non-terrestrial micro-organisms into unsuspecting humans.
 At least that’s the theory that Malik Khan (Ahmed) has formulated – and since we saw it play out in the opening sequence, who are we to doubt him?

 Before long, though, we start to wonder.
 Malik isn’t just obsessed to the point where he blankets his body with bug spray and sees signs of alien possession in everyone around him – he also shows up in the middle of the night to take his two young sons out of the home where they live with his ex-wife and her new husband.
 At first he says it’s for fun, but he later confesses, “This ain’t a road trip, it’s a rescue mission,” and that they’re going to a base in the Nevada desert where a group of scientists are working on a cure.